Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: War, VietnamWar, World IIWaterways & Vessels.
 In addition, it is included in the National Historic Landmarks series list.
 A significant historical date for this entry is December 7, 1862.

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 39° 17.108′ N, 76° 36.37′ W. Marker was in Baltimore, Maryland.
 It was in the Inner Harbor.
-Marker could be reached from the intersection of Harbor Bridge Walk and Harbor Magic Drive.
+It could be reached from the intersection of Harbor Bridge Walk and Harbor Magic Drive.
 Touch for map.
 Marker was in this post office area: Baltimore MD 21202, United States of America.
 Touch for directions.

 The Coast Guard Cutter <i>Taney</i> Marker image.
 Click for full size.

-Photographed By Don Morfe, June 14, 2012
+Photographed by Don Morfe, June 14, 2012

 2. The Coast Guard Cutter Taney Marker

-in Baltimore's Inner Harbor at Pier 5.
+More about this marker.
+CGC Taney is moored in Baltimore's Inner Harbor at Pier 5.
 The marker is accessible to pedestrians at the east end of the Bridge walk which connects Piers 4 and 5, one block south of E. Pratt Street at the west end of Eastern Avenue - two blocks west of S. President Street.

 Related marker.
 Click here for another marker that is related to this marker.
 This marker has been replaced by the linked marker.